 How do I use Avira Rescue System?

-Avira Rescue System is a free product that can scan and repair an infected operating system, as well as undo registry changes made by malware.
+Avira Rescue System is a free product that can scan and repair an infected operating system.
+Additionally, it offers the opportunity to edit various registry configuration settings of your System.
 The program includes a wizard which guides with ease any unskilled user through the scan and repair process.

 Once the Avira Rescue System file has been downloaded, a CD/DVD or a bootable USB drive should be created.
 Thereafter, the infected computer has to boot from the created medium in order to perform the clean-up process.